African wildlife organisations & projects

 Baboon Matters Trust

 Wynter has a long association with Baboon Matters, and has had much practical experience working with these fascinating animals who live so closely alongside humans – often in situations fraught with conflict, because of the misunderstanding between the species.
-As a Trustee, she helps with advocacy and general communications with the baboons to assist in creating harmony for people living in close proximity to them.
+As a former Trustee, she helps with advocacy and general communications with the baboons to assist in creating harmony for people living in close proximity to them.

 Learn more about the Baboon Matters Trust

-Learn more about the The Elephant Reintegration Trust
+Learn more about the EMS Foundation

 Dolphin Care Africa and World Cetacean Alliance

 World Cetacean Alliance Partners are all working at grassroots level, running charities, businesses or working in their spare time to protect whales and dolphins.